Map all day. Geoprocess all night. Download gvSIG software because it’s one of the top open source GIS software available today.

-New Developments: gvNIX and gvSIG Online
+New developments: gvNIX and gvSIG Online

 gvNIX is a tool that generates web services from Java code in minutes.
-It’s multi-platform and can be used in Linux, Mac and Windows.
+It’s multi-platform and can be used in Linux, Mac, and Windows.
 Users can interact with attribute information on a map with concurrency control.
 You can generate reports with gvNIX.
-It has responsive UI with HTML5 and CSS3 structure.
+It has a responsive UI with HTML5 and CSS3 structure.

 Large organizations are using spatial data infrastructure systems to manage their geospatial.
 The open source solution that gvSIG provides to overcome this obstacle is gvSIG Online.

 Data can be shared in the cloud.
 Powerful administration tools are interoperable and are integral solutions to large organizations.
 All the components are available for the integration of IDE in open source software.

 Some of the highlights of gvSIG software include:

 - Unique tools that make gvSIG stand out like geosocial tools

 Easily, it’s the #1 product originating from Valencia, Spain – edging out the Valencia Orange.
 With translations in 20 languages, gvSIG is a world-class GIS software system.

 It falls under the GNU license.
 This means that it’s free to use, distribute, study, and improve.